syncfusion-content/xamarin-docs/Xamarin/Introduction/DownloadAndInstallation.md

 {% endhighlight %}

-Create an instance of SfChartRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below
+Create an instance of SfChartRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as follows.

 {% highlight C# %}